 On top of that, over the past few months I’ve admittedly become comfortable—complacent, even—with myself socially.
 I haven’t been meeting as many new people, and the ones I have were in networking settings where a lot of the underlying motive is “how can this person help ME?”

 I want to shift my focus and do something that will make others feel good as opposed to obsessing over how I can make my own life better.
 Something that will let me find the good in other for the sake of doing so, instead of simply critiquing and analyzing their value to my self-serving goals.

-Also, 90 Strangers was one of the most fun and rewarding things I’ve ever done (not to mention earned me more traffic in a single day than probably every other day combined in this site’s existence).
-People liked reading about it, I liked writing about it; as good of a sign as I’ll ever get to do more of something similar.
+Also, 90 Strangers was one of the most fun and rewarding things I’ve ever done.
+People liked reading about it, I liked writing about it, which is as good of a sign as any that I should continue to do more with this kind of idea.

 Like 90 Strangers, I predict that the first few days will be the toughest as I gain a feel for things.
 Similar in the way it took my brain getting used to looking for opportunities to start talking to random people, I am sure an adjustment period will be needed as I start to learn to identify what to compliment others on, be it something they are wearing, how they carry themselves, or how they write their cursive Qs.

 I also predict that by the time all is said and done, I will be feeling like I did at the end of the last experiment: at my socially strongest.